 - Brake type: Most walkers have hand-operated brakes what work when the user squeezes the handle.
 This might be difficult for people with arthritis or joint problems.
 They may be more comfortable (and safe) with a model with weight-activated brakes.

-Walkers and rollators are important safety devices that help seniors and the elderly avoid falls.
-They’re an important aid for aging in place that helps seniors stay independent.
+Walkers, rollators and even stair lifts are important safety devices that help seniors and the elderly avoid falls.
+Together with aging in place home modifications, they can help seniors stay independent.

 But accidents can still happen!
 Falls are the leading cause of injuries to seniors and the elderly.
 A quarter of all seniors fall at least once each year.
 Many suffer injuries severe enough to send them to nursing homes or assisted living facilities.